PNW-Genetics/listonlab-utility-scripts/README.md

 ##ncbiTaxonomyMunger.py##
 Accepts tabular input (usually BLAST output) and adds columns for taxonomic identifiers.
-Taxonomomy information is derived from an NCBI Taxonomy Database
+Taxonomomy information is derived from an NCBI Taxonomy Database.